-This Salted Caramel Chocolate Tart has a double hit of caramel with a crunchy Biscoff bottom crust that tastes a bit like caramel and a salty and drippy caramel sauce on top.
+This Biscoff Chocolate Tart has a double hit of caramel with a crunchy Biscoff bottom crust that tastes like caramel and a salty and drippy caramel sauce on top.
 The layer of chocolate in between is thick and chocolatey.
-It uses high-quality chocolate that is 48% cacao, which is darker than milk chocolate, but not super dark.
+The recipe calls for high-quality chocolate that is 48% cacao, which is darker than milk chocolate, but not super dark.

 This dessert serves a lot of people.
 Each bite is so intense you only need a small piece to dive into.
 However, we have been known to go back for another “small” piece after the first.

-Another dessert that we love to make when having friends or family over is this simple-to-make, but showstopping Basque-style cheesecake.
-It is made without a water bath or crust and can be made in a variety of dishes.
+I like to make this dessert when having friends or family because it's great made in advance, just like this simple-to-make, but showstopping Basque-style cheesecake.
+It is made without a water bath or bottom crust and can be made in a variety of dishes.
+In fact, I've made both of these two desserts together when entertaining a large crowd.

 Tempering eggs takes some practice.
-It is done here to make the chocolate filling, and it can be pretty tricky, but I also use it to make caramel mousse, like in this Salted Caramel and White Chocolate Mousse Cake.
-Getting the timing or the temperature wrong means you can end up scrambling the eggs, which can be pretty frustrating.
+It is done here to make the chocolate filling, and it can be pretty tricky, but I also use it to make caramel mousse, like in this Salted Caramel and White Chocolate Mousse Cake, or even chocolate mousse in this Chocolate Cream Pie.
+Getting the timing or the temperature off can end up scrambling the eggs, which can be frustrating, but it gets easier with practice.

 When tempering the eggs give it your full attention.
 Watch it carefully.
 Stir continuously.
 After doing it a few times, for this or other desserts, you will get the hang of it.